mariomac/pipes/README.md

   another node, but can process it and send the results to outside the graph (e.g. memory, storage, web...)

-## Example pipeline for the Low-Level API
+## Example pipeline for the node API

 The following pipeline has two Start nodes that send the data to two destination Middle nodes (`odds` and `evens`).
 From there, the data follows their own branches until they